mailund/gsa-exercises/Week04/README.md

 ## Tries

-Implement a program that reads in a number of strings from a file and then checks if another string is found in the tree.
+Implement a program that reads in a number of strings from a file and then checks if another string is found in the trie.

 Such a program, of course, consists of two parts: